Prices increase 10 January

 Optical coherence tomography angiography (OCTA) provides high-contrast imaging of retinal vasculature but mainly offers anatomical rather than functional imaging.
 Functional imaging is essential for assessing tissue functionality, yet visualizing and quantifying light-evoked hemodynamic response in the human retina with OCTA is challenging due to motion artifacts like eye movement, blinking, and cardiac pulsatility.
 This work introduces a functional OCT prototype using off-the-shelf optics and a new OCTA processing method to visualize and quantify retinal hemodynamic response.
 Our approach statistically mitigates motion artifacts and noise, yielding more accurate results.
 Cross-sectional OCTA images show increased perfusion in response to light stimuli.
 Data from six healthy subjects indicate a consistent flow index increase (21.81±19.99%) during green light stimulation.
 This technique holds promise for early functional assessment of retinal circulatory impairments in degenerative diseases.

-Author(s): Shangbang Luo, Jason H. Wong, Austin Roorda, Univ. of California, Berkeley (United States)
+Author(s): Shangbang Luo, Jason H. Wong, Univ. of California, Berkeley (United States); Zohreh Hossainaee, Fabio Feroldi, Austin Roorda, Univ. of California (United States)

 Show Abstract + Hide Abstract